Antonio Gozzi

-Antonio Gozzi is an Italian entrepreneur and he is the CEO of Duferco steel manufacturing company.
-He is also the actual chairman of the Italian soccer team Virtus Entella.
+Antonio Gozzi is the CEO of Duferco.
+He is also the current chairman of the Italian soccer team Virtus Entella.

 Arrest

 He was arrested on 17 March 2015 for suspicion bribery business in Congo.
 He was later released; he said that he would resign from Italian Federacciai association in order to follow the ethical conduct of Federacciai association, but it was reconfirmed a few days later by the association.